ElderINTERalliance/WikiRaces/README.md

  - Get Wikipedia content and parse it
  - How to return content from function with expressjs?
  - remove search boxes and extra stuff from page
+ - The main issue right now is that I am unable to detect when a link is clicked.
+ - Plan: Dynamically fetch wikipedia pages, and break out of the iframe to set variables.
+ - If I can host the page and the game, I shouldn't have issues with XSS